toolswatch/vFeed/README.txt

 * Any security hacker who is conducting researches and need a very fast and accurate way to enumerate available exploits or techniques to check a vulnerability

+changelog Beta v0.3.5

+* Extended the checkREDHAT method
+ ** Added the support of Redhat OVAL ids reference.
+Now, vFeed reports more accurate Redhat Patchs with associated Redhat OVAL ids
+ ** Added the support of Redhat Bugzilla Ids and advisory issue date
+* Added the support of Debian ids. vFeed now reports DSA as patch
+* Added the support of Mandriva ids.
+* Extended Exploitation Checks to support Saint Corporation Exploits.
+If available, title, link to exploit file are reported
+* To reflect the newest cross references, 3 new methods have been added ** checkREDHAT extended to support Redhat OVAL, Bugzilla ids more redhat patchs ids.
+ ** checkDEBIAN to check for debian patchs
+ ** checkMANDRIVA to check for mandrake patchs
+ ** checkSAINT to check for Saint corporation exploits
+* Fixed a small bug in checkRISK() (thanks to Ronald Bister https://github.com/savon-noir)
+* Updating wiki documentation in progress

 Changelog Beta v0.3

 * Rewrite vFeedApi.py as a class (added _init_db() method with sql query sanitization)